-Over the years, in order to ensure funds are available to meet both operating and capital needs, the District (for both Wholesale and Retail Operations) has begun the financial planning process with development of a Master Plan containing a review of current infrastructure that recommends projects for a twenty to thirty year period.
+In order to ensure funds are available to meet both operating and capital needs, the District (for both Wholesale and Retail Operations) established a financial planning process with development of a Master Plan that contains a review of current infrastructure, and that recommends projects for a twenty to thirty year period.
 The District next estimates current and future operating needs then works with a rate consultant to develop a water rate study and financial plan.

-Both the Wholesale and Retail Financial Plans were updated in 2008 by the Reed Group, Inc. Water rates from those plans were implemented on January 1, 2009.
-The prior plans were developed in 2007, but required an update due to increased capital needs for shortage planning, water reliability planning and loss of federal funds for capital projects.
-The Wholesale Water Rates will increase an average of 8% due to the significant nature of capital projects and debt issuance required with a minimal operational increase.
-The Retail Water Rates will increase an average of 7% due to capital projects with a minimal operational increase.
+Both the Wholesale and Retail Financial Plans were updated in 2008 by the Reed Group, Inc. Water rates from those plans were implemented on January 1, 2009 and 2010.
+The prior plans were developed in 2007, but required an update due to increased capital needs for water shortage planning, water reliability planning and loss of federal funds for capital projects.
+With the adoption of the FY 2010-2011 budgets, the Board approved a Wholesale Water Rate increase of 5% and a Retail Water Rate increase of 2%, effective January 1, 2011.
+Wholesale Water Rate increases are due to the significant nature of capital projects and debt issuance required (minimal operational increase required).
+Retail Water Rate increases are due to capital projects (minimal operational increase required).